 "I know what you were thinking, and I concur, my friend," Sven said, sounding a bit wistful, "she's beautiful, smart, and courageous.
 I confess I have nothing but the highest regard for her."

 "We all do," The Voltron captain replied shortly, his expression giving away none of the strange new yearnings that coursed through him whenever he thought of the fair Allura.
 When the feeling became too intense to conceal, he turned away on the pretext of scanning the hallway.

 It didn't fool Sven for a minute.
 "Yah, but I think that only one of us actually has a chance to be with her," he replied slyly.

 "Who?"
 Keith spun around quickly, his dark eyes fierce with an unnamed emotion as he glared at the smiling pilot of blue Lion.

 The dark haired Scandinavian paused for a moment, all of a sudden wondering how much he should say; after all, it wasn't his place to push them together.
 If it were meant to be, then it would happen in time.
 Besides that, how could he explain to his no-nonsense, occasionally obstinate friend the particulars of love at first sight?
 How could he explain the concept of karma?
 It would be more prudent to just relate his observations regarding the Princess and let the Captain draw his own conclusions.

 "Well, it was clear to me that she had eyes for only one man vhen we first met her," he began.

 Keith interrupted, making sure to keep his expression neutral..
-"Yeah, I saw the way she looked at you when you kissed her hand," he challenged the Norseman.
-"She was glowing to the point I swear I could see these little sparkly things around her.
+"Yeah, I saw the way she looked at you when you kissed her hand," he challenged the Norseman, "she was glowing to the point I swear I could see these twinkling sparkly things around her head!
 So what, if anything, are you going to do about it?'